Preethamym3/CI-CD_works/README.md

  add "deploy to container" plugin in jenkins file keep the war file location same as build location and add target to it

+in pom--> artifct name and version of war = war file name in jenkins --> cntext id is the name of the app in tomcat it shows